Extracting Gravitational Waves Induced by Plasma Turbulence in the Early Universe through an Averaging Process: Introduction

 Primordial plasma turbulence is believed to have occurred as a result of stirring caused by bubble wall collisions and other chaotic events during inflation and the Electroweak phase transition.
 The characteristic velocity of the turbulent eddies was calculated to be as high as 0.65~\cite{Kahniashvili:2008pf,Kahniashvili:2009mf}.
 The magnetic fields around this time may have been as high as $10^{20}$ G. This number was determined by extrapolating the accepted upper limit on cosmic magnetic fields, $10^{-9}$ G to a much smaller scale factor and assuming that the $B \propto a^{2}$ relationship holds~\cite{Durrer:2013pga}.

 The author's previous work \cite{Garrison:2012ex} showed how the framework of numerical relativity could be used to study the cosmology of the early universe.
-In this article, we expand on the techniques presented and determine the importance of including nonlinear effects.
+In this article, we expand on the techniques presented.
 We utilize two General Relativistic Magnetohydrodynamic (GRMHD) codes in order to simulate a turbulent plasma similar to that of the universe when it was less than a second old.
 One of these codes utilizes full general relativity modeled using a modified version of the BSSN equations in order to simulate the dynamical spacetime background while the other relies on a linearized approximation of gravity.
 We characterize the gravitational waves produced and then compare the results produced by both codes.

+Both the nonlinear and linear GRMHD codes have advantages.
+By not solving Einstein's Equations, the linear code is much faster and requires less memory to run.
+This is because the linear code does not have to solve nearly as many evolution equations.
+Solving Einstein's Equations using a first order BSSN formalism adds about 35 additional evolution equations to the computer's workload.
+However, utilizing a nonlinear GRMHD code can have advantages as well.
+For example, the nonlinear code allows for nonlinear and dynamic spacetime solutions to evolve from initial conditions.
+Also, the nonlinear code allows for the injection of gravitational waves into the initial data which would then effect the dynamics of the plasma field and evolution of the system~\cite{duez2}.
+Because of this, it is important that we develop both codes and determine their accuracy and limitations.